 The directory containing the configuration for the load agent is called core-server and is part of your distribution.

 Step 1: Configure the maximum users per load agent

 Users per agent are the maximum number of virtual users that each Load Agent can provide.

 It’s important to remember that large numbers of simulated users will require large amounts of hardware resources.
 Contact your DevOps team to develop a strategy for resource allocation.

 - Locate and open the file named application.conf.
-It is located in the core-server-etc directory.
+It is located in core-server/etc.

 - Line 14 of this file (fixed-pool-size) should have it’s value adjusted to match the desired number of maximum users per agent.

 - Line 48 of this file (nr-of-instances) should have it’s value adjusted to match the desired number of maximum users per agent.
 These two values should match.